 Like many low-pass filters, Gaussian filtering can significantly blur well-defined edges in the input image.
 The EdgePreservingMeanFilter and BilateralFilter offer more robust feature preservation during image smoothing.
 GaussianFilter is relatively slow compared to the FastAlmostGaussianFilter tool, which offers a fast-running approximatation to a Gaussian filter for larger kernel sizes.

 Hotspots from lines

-This tool is part of wbt_geometric_analysis.py.

-It creates a hotspot raster from an input line shapefile.
+Outline: it creates a hotspot raster from an input line shapefile.

+Source: this tool is part of wbt_geometric_analysis.py.

+Description:

-It is composed of two whitebox tools and has the following workflow:
+This tool is composed of two whitebox tools and has the following workflow:

 vector_lines_to_raster()